-If you snore, or have trouble breathing while you're asleep, you may suffer from Sleep Apnea.
-Your Orijin Integrated Dentistry team is here to help you conquer this serious breathing disorder.
+If you snore or have trouble breathing while you're asleep, you may suffer from Sleep Apnea.
+Your

-Sleep Apnea is a common sleep-related breathing disorder, which also include upper airway resistance syndrome and snoring.
+Sleep Apnea is a common sleep-related breathing disorder, which also includes upper airway resistance syndrome and snoring.

 A dental appliance to help open your airway and prevent you from snoring can help you get a better nights sleep.
 The snoring mouthpiece moves your lower jaw forward.
 This maneuver opens the back of the throat which reduces and can stop snoring in many patients.

 When breathing is paused during sleep, patients usually move into a lighter phase of sleep or wake entirely.
 The result is a disrupted sleep pattern and less restful sleep.
 This can lead to significant health issues including a huge increase in your risk of heart attack and stroke.